NALUG/northernbricks.ca/tickets.md

 background: '/assets/minifigs.png'
 ---

-Come see our fabulous public display &amp; vendors June 8 – 9, 2024 at the family friendly Glengarry Hall.
+Feast your eyes on our fabulous LEGO<sup>®</sup> display at the family friendly Glengarry Hall.
+Unique LEGO<sup>®</sup> vendors will be on hand!

 All ages are welcome!<br/>
 Wheelchair accessible.<br/>